magillicus/google-trust-and-safety-case-study/README.md

 [Doodle Detecting and Mitigating AI Misuse Risk Presentation.pdf](https://github.com/user-attachments/files/26363526/Doodle.Detecting.and.Mitigating.AI.Misuse.Risk.Presentation.pdf)

 ## Project Overview
 Generative AI systems create new opportunities for users, but they also introduce evolving misuse risks that can scale quickly if not identified early.
-In Trust & Safety environments, analysts must move beyond reactive reporting and help define proactive detection frameworks that support product, engineering, policy, and legal decision-making.
+In Trust and Safety environments, analysts must move beyond reactive reporting and help define proactive detection frameworks that support product, engineering, policy, and legal decision-making.

 This case study simulates how an analyst might evaluate AI misuse patterns, measure operational risk, identify emerging threat behaviors, and recommend scalable mitigation strategies for a large technology platform.